jamesgrams/guystation/README.md

 * Mobile Virtual Controller Keycode options don't extend beyond main keyboard area, F keys, and arrow keys.
 * YoutubeDL fails to download currently (7/7/20).
 It is an issue with their website and you can fix it by doing the following: https://github.com/ytdl-org/youtube-dl/issues/25491#issuecomment-637192267, and then running `rm -rf node_modules/youtube-dl && npm install` in the `guystation` directory again.
 * The short summary could be made shorter.
+* The remote controller sometimes does not work until you touch the GuyStation screen on mobile.
+* The resolution is incorrect for a PIP video for N64

 ## Credits and Special Thanks
 * Game Boy Advance and DS Lite icons: [David Pérez](https://thenounproject.com/david730/)